(A) Policy statement and purpose

 (vii) BGSU faculty full-time and part-time, graduate teaching instructors and graduate teaching assistants, and any other person providing instruction at BGSU (such as flight instructors);

-(ix) Any individual who serves as an advisor to a registered student organization (this would include advisors of fraternity and sorority life and club sports);
+(ix) Any BGSU employee or volunteer who serves as an advisor to a registered student organization ( fraternity or sorority life);

 (x) All tier one volunteers (as defined in the volunteers at BGSU procedures);